skeuchel/haskell-lmdb/README.md

 * The database only ever grows.
 No direct support for compacting.
 * Set a maximum database size (weakness or strength?) when opening.

-This package aims to present LMDB as it exists, with a relatively thin layer for safety.

 # Haskell Bindings to LMDB

-There are two main bindings to LMDB from Haskell.

-1. `Database.LMDB.Raw`, which is mostly faithful to `#include <lmdb.h>` in C.
-2. `Database.LMDB`, which provides a monadic interface with bytestring values.
+From a Haskell programmer's perspective, LMDB's API is very ad-hoc.
+Functions do many different things based on flags, and it's difficult to tell what a function does or returns just by studying the type signatures.
+Transactions and cursors and databases all have many different, implicit 'types' - e.g. there are `MDB_DUPSORT` databases that allow multiple values for a key, and `MDB_DUPFIXED` databases with fixed-size elements allowing calls to `MDB_MULTIPLE`.
+The same transaction type is used for both read-only and read-write transactions.

+For this binding, I'm focusing on a useful subset of the LMDB API:

+* put,get,del of key,value pairs
+* reserve space for large values
+* use cursors to read database

-The raw interface does follow Haskell conventions, e.g. representing flag fields with lists or unexpected errors via exceptions.
+At the moment, I only have a 'raw' interface, `Database.LMDB.Raw`, which is mostly faithful to `#include <lmdb.h>` in C. The raw interface does follow Haskell FFI conventions, e.g. representing flag fields with lists or errors via exceptions.
 However, there are many safety caveats for the raw interface:

 * write transactions must use an OS bound thread
+* don't open the same environment file twice!
 * an `MDB_val` mustn't be used outside its transaction
-* read-only transactions cannot be used for writes
-* every process must use the same comparison functions
+* the normal LMDB API flags and functions cautions
-* don't open the same environment file twice!

 LMDB's writer mutex, which is held for the full duration of a write transaction, causes all sorts of problems for Haskell's lightweight threads.
 I currently introduce a simple `MVar` mutex at the `MDB_env` layer.
 Opening the same environment twice (concurrently) would bypass this.
 Fortunately, the expected use-case for LMDB is to open an environment once when the application starts up, then keep it open until the application shuts down or crashes.

 Safe FFI calls are enough overhead to significantly impact a microbenchmark reading the LMDB database (especially if we read it sequentially).
 This might not be a big deal for 'real' code, where we perform any significant processing of returned values.
 But, in the interest of performance freaks like me, the 'raw' interface exports the read/write/cursor operations twice: once with `MDB_dbi` and again for `MDB_dbi'` (and similar for cursors).
 The difference between these is that the `MDB_dbi` allows user-defined comparisons but requires 'safe' FFI calls (which adds ~100ns overhead), while `MDB_dbi'` uses unsafe FFI calls but forbids user-defined comparisons (which adds ~10ns overhead).

 Likely, most users neither need nor want safe FFI for most databases.

+I would like to later add some higher level interfaces, but I'll mostly be adding features as I need them.
+Anyone who needs more is welcome to provide a pull request.